NullPointerC/SegmentTree/README.md

 # SegmentTree
- Based on the simple realization of line segment tree data structure
+ Based on the simple realization of line segment tree data structure.